Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 California Used Car Buyer Protection

 A working guide for California used-car buyers.
 How to shop a California dealer, buy across the border from Oregon, Nevada, or Arizona without a tax surprise, and what to do if you find a problem after signing.
-California gives buyers some of the strongest after-the-sale protections in the country â you can sue without proving the dealer meant to deceive you, the dealer pays your lawyer if you win, and a new three-day return right arrives October 1, 2026.
+California gives buyers some of the strongest after-the-sale protections in the country: you can sue without proving the dealer meant to deceive you, the dealer pays your lawyer if you win, and a new three-day return right arrives October 1, 2026.
 We lay it all out in plain English below.

-If a dealer misleads you, you can sue without proving they meant to, the dealer pays your lawyer if you win, and a used car normally comes with a basic promise that it works that a dealer canât quietly bury in the fine print.
+If a dealer misleads you, you can sue without proving they meant to, and if you win the dealer pays your lawyer.
+And a used car normally comes with a basic promise that it works, one a dealer can’t quietly bury in the fine print.
 A new three-day return right on most used cars starts October 1, 2026.

 Buying From a California Dealer: A Step-by-Step Guide